efrancisworks/efrancisworks/README.md

 # Hi there, I'm Emanuel! 👋

 I'm currently a Computer Science major, looking to learn new skill and help collaborate on cool projects.
+On my github you'll find projects that I've used for:
+- Language proficiency,
+- University course work
+- Experiments with new technologies and frameworks
-On my github you'll find projects that I've used for language proficiency, university course work, experiments with new technologies and etc. I hope that you are able to find something interesting here that you can use or contribute to.
+- Tools that I use daily and etc.

+I hope that you are able to find something interesting here that you can use or contribute to.

 - 🔭 I’m currently working on a retro game called Pong.
 With the help of Harvard University's CS50 class, I'm exploring a new world of game creation.
 You can check out my progress at the [animated-invention](https://github.com/Emanuelf-sfsu/animated-invention) repository.